mdn/stumptown-content/project-docs/html-element.md

 * front matter which is currently just a BCD reference

-* H1: this is the name of the attribute, and is followed by some freeform Markdown describing the attribute.
+* H1: this is the name of the attribute (marked up in ``), and is followed by some freeform Markdown describing the attribute.

 * H2 "Values" (optional): If present this contains the values it can take.
-Each H3 under here is the value's name, and is followed by some Markdown describing that value.
+Each H3 under here is the value's name (marked up in ``), and is followed by some Markdown describing that value.

 * H2: "Type" (mandatory (?)): If present this is followed by a string describing the type of the attribute.
 I think this ought to be an enumerated list of possible types, including "String", "Boolean", "Number", and possibly "URL".